NathanLouth/Aditus/README.md

 #### Features in Development

 - Open program in the center of the screen
-- Allow option to keep program running once starting RDP or Shaddow Session
+- Add option to keep program running once starting RDP or Shaddow Session
 - Add option to use computer name for domain when adding credentials to make bulk adding easier

 ## Getting Started